-the statistics are limited.
-The Zh reaction offers tagged Higgs bosons, giving the possibility of observing decay modes not accessible at the LHC (such as decay to $c\bar{c}$), and invisible and exotic modes of Higgs decay.
-The total cross section for the two e^+e^- reactions are directly proportional to $\Gamma(h \to ZZ^)$ and $\Gamma(h \to WW^)$, respectively, without dependence on the $\Gamma_T(h)$.
-This allows lepton collider measurements to determine $\Gamma_T(h)$ and all individual partial decay widths by fitting of Higgs rates without any model assumptions.
+At electron colliders, the Higgs boson is produced in the relatively background-free interactions $\ell^+\ell^- \to Zh$ and $\ell^+\ell^- \to \nu\bar{\nu}h$ (vector boson fusion).
+The measurements of rates are dominated by statistical errors, but the statistics are limited.
+The Zh reaction offers tagged Higgs bosons, giving the possibility of observing invisible and exotic modes of Higgs decay.
+The total cross section for the two $e^+e^-$ reactions are directly proportional to $\Gamma(h \to ZZ^)$ and $\Gamma(h \to WW^)$ , respectively, without dependence on the $\Gamma_T(h)$ .
+This allows lepton collider measurements to determine $\Gamma_T(h)$ by fitting of Higgs rates without any model assumptions.

-Figures 1-1 through 1-4 show the comparison for a variety of accelerator programs of the projected 364 uncertainty of measurement of the Higgs couplings.
-The first three figures show the uncertainties in the 365 couplings to $\gamma\gamma$, WW, and bb from a 6-parameter fit appropriate to the analysis of LHC results, described 366 in [23].
-Although the model-independent results from lepton colliders do not require such a fit, the same 367 fit is used for those cases to facilitate comparisons to the hadron colliders.
-The fourth figure shows the 368 projected error on the Higgs coupling to $t\bar{t}$ from experiments directly sensitive to this quantity.
-The facilities 369 considered are the LHC at its current stage, after 300 fb-1, and after 3000 fb-1, the ILC up to 500 GeV and 370 up to 1000 GeV, the TLEP circular e^+e^- collider and the CLIC linear collider operating at 1400 and 3000 371 GeV.
-For LHC, the upper and lower estimates reflect a pessimistic scenario, in which systematic errors not 372 evaluated from data do not improve, and an optimistic scenario in which theory errors are halved and all 373 experimental systematic errors decrease as the square root of the integrated luminosity, For the ILC stages, 374 the first error bar corresponds to the baseline event samples considered in the ILC TDR, while the second 375 includes, more optimistically, a set of luminosity upgrades described in the TDR.
-Full details, and tables 376 of the numerical results of the fits, can be found in [23].
-The figures show, first, that the LHC, especially 377

-378 in its high luminosity phase, will measure Higgs couplings with impressively high precision.
-However, the 379 discovery of perturbations of the Higgs boson couplings at the level shown in Table 1-1, at $3-5\sigma$ significance, 380 will require both the much lower level of systematic errors available at a lepton collider and very large event 381 samples to reduce the statistical errors.
+Figures 1-1 through 1-3 show the comparison for a variety of accelerator programs of the projected 328 uncertainty of measurement of the Higgs couplings to $\gamma\gamma$ , WW, and $b\bar{b}$ from an appropriate 6-parameter 329 fit, and the projected error on the Higgs coupling to $t\bar{t}$ from experiments directly sensitive to this quantity.
+330 The facilities considered are the LHC at its current stage, after 300 fb-1, and after 3000 fb-1, the ILC up 331 to 500 GeV and up to 1000 GeV, the TLEP circular $e^+e^-$ collider and the CLIC linear collider operating 332 at 1400 and 3000 GeV.
+For LHC, the upper and lower estimates reflect a pessimistic scenario, in which 333 current systematic errors do not improve, and an optimistic scenario in which theory errors are halved and 334 experimental systematic errors decrease as the square root of the integrated luminosity, For the ILC stages, 335 the first error bar corresponds to the baseline event samples considered in the ILC TDR, while the second 336 includes, more optimistically, a set of luminosity upgrades described in the TDR.
+Full details, and tables of the numerical results of the fit, can be found in [22].
+The figures show, first, that the LHC, especially in its high luminosity phase, will measure Higgs couplings with impressively high precision.
+However, the discovery of perturbations of the Higgs boson couplings at the level shown in Table 1-1, at $5\sigma$ significance, will require both the much lower level of systematic errors available at a lepton collider and very large event samples to reduce the statistical errors.

-382 1.4.2 Higgs boson self-coupling
+1.4.2 Higgs boson self-coupling

-383 A particularly important coupling of the Higgs boson is the Higgs self-coupling, λ in (1.1), which determines 384 the shape of the Higgs potential.
-In the SM, after Higgs condensation, there is a triple Higgs boson coupling 385 proportional to $\sqrt{\lambda}$, given alternatively by
+A particularly important coupling of the Higgs boson is the Higgs self-coupling, $\lambda$ in (1.1), which determines the shape of the Higgs potential.
+In the SM, after Higgs condensation, there is a triple Higgs boson coupling proportional to $\sqrt{\lambda}$ , given alternatively by